 in order to increase the likelihood of the behavior continuing.

 A good skill to have when training dogs is the ability to lure your dog with a treat.
 And believe me, this is a skill.
 Many try, fail, and then announce, “My dog just won't follow the treat.”
-That's because this requires using a very desirable treat with precise movement and control, just like fishing.
+That's because this requires using a very desirable treat with precise movement and control, much like fishing.
 Here are the steps:

 You must present the treat in a way that gets your dog’s attention.
 Grasp the treat between your thumb and forefinger.
-Using a fast movement, make a show of presenting the treat close to your dog’s nose.
+Using a fast movement, bring the treat close to your dog’s nose.
 Hold it there and wait a second or two until your dog shows interest in it.
 I think of a treat as having scent hooks coming off of it that hook into your dog’s nose.
 You must hold it close enough and long enough that the scent can hook her nose.
 If you pull it away too soon or move it away too quickly, your dog will lose the connection to your treat, like a dropped phone call.

 All of the above should happen in three seconds or less.
 If your dog does not show interest, try using a much more high-value, desirable treat.
 Make sure you present it quickly (because movement attracts a dog’s eyes) and allow your dog to really notice it and catch the scent.